winamunada/Airlane-Customer-Satisfaction/README.md

 3. Run the provided R scripts to train and evaluate the models

 ## Results
-Detailed results and visualizations can be found in the `visualization` folder, showcasing the model performance and insights derived from the analysis.
+Detailed results and visualizations can be found in the `Visualization` folder, showcasing the model performance and insights derived from the analysis.

 ## Conclusion
 The Random Forest model's high accuracy underscores its suitability for predicting customer satisfaction in airline services.
 Further improvements can be explored by incorporating additional features and more complex models.